-(iii) The existence of a Countryside Stewardship Agreement.
-(Chalk and Limestone grassland) for the whole area.
-The fact that a Countryside Stewardship Agreement.(Chalk and Limestone) has covered the site since at least 2001 makes it likely that the site is more akin to unimproved than improved grassland because the specific objectives of such agreements include adjusting grazing and scrub control to conserve grassland and to return cultivated areas to downland.
+(iii) The listing in the Grassland Inventory and the fact that a Countryside Stewardship Agreement.(Chalk and Limestone) has covered the site since at least 2003 (see map).
+The latter fact makes it likely that the site is more akin to unimproved than improved grassland because the specific objectives of such agreements include adjusting grazing and scrub control to conserve grassland and to return cultivated areas to downland.